Signs of Alcoholism: Am I an Alcoholic?

 Whilst this is the reality of alcoholism for some people, it is not the full picture.
 Alcoholism can affect anyone, regardless of their socio-economic background, gender, or life experience.

-There are now more people with alcohol addiction than ever before and alcoholism can present in many different ways, shapes and forms.
-There is no stereotypical alcoholic.
+There are now more people with alcohol addiction than ever before and alcoholism can present in many different ways, shapes and forms, including functioning alcoholics.
+There is no stereotypical suffering alcoholic.

 In 2018, alcohol abuse was the seventh biggest risk factor for premature death and disability globally, and around 14 percent of deaths for people aged 20 to 39 were attributed to alcohol.